Port to Starboard Orientation

 Because of the square cells on an 8D battery there is no orientation that is better than another.
-Any way you install a flooded 8D battery, on a monohull sai lboat, will result in the plates uncovering when heeled.
-This is never good for the batteries.
+Any way you install a flooded 8D battery, on a monohull sailboat, can result in the plates uncovering when heeled.
+This is not great for the batteries.

 Like What You Saw Or Read?

 Would you like to see more articles like this?
 Is so feel free to donate, support the site and keep it growing.